dantaylor28/drf-api-backend/README.md

 - I would like to include a new app for comment_replies.
 I feel this would work well alongside the comment_likes that I have already included in this project.

 - Signing in with social media is a feature I planned to include in the planning stages of this project.
 Unfortunately, I did not have the time to implement this before my submission date.

+## Languages/Libraries Used

+Below is a list of the requirements that were included to make this project

+- Django
+- Django Rest Framework
+- Cloudinary
+- Pillow
+- Django allauth
+- Django filters
+- Psycopg2 database
+- SimpleJWT

+The primary language used in the production of this api was Django and the django-rest-framework.
+Pillow is a library that is a required depenedency you have to install when using an imageField on any of your models.
+I used Cloudinary for my default image storage.
+This is because Django uses an ephemeral file system, so Cloudinary was a  great choice to prevent my image files being deleted after a certain amount of time has passed.
+Django filters was a library used to add the functionality to filter the data in my views.py files.
+It makes it extremly easy to add this functionality and improves the user experience considerably.
+To add token refreshing to my project, I used simpleJWT as shown in the drf_api walkthrough.